wmpauli/NIVM/README.md

 # NIVM

-Neuroimaging extension for The Data Science Virtual Machine (DSVM), a customized VM image on Microsoft’s Azure.
+This repository provides the Neuroimaging extension for The Data Science Virtual Machine (DSVM), a customized VM image on Microsoft’s Azure for Neuroimaging research.
 The central goal of this extension is to enable neuroimaging scientists to have easy access to scalable computing and storage resources for their research projects.
 See below documentation for details, including on how to try the extension for free.

-## Background

-Neuroimaging (NI), in particular anatomical and functional magnetic resonance imaging (fMRI), is a prominent non-invasive neuroscience method.

-## Current Practice
+## Incentives for moving to the cloud

-Most commonly researchers are currently running their analyses on desktop computers or even their laptops.
+Currently, many researchers are running their analyses on desktop computers or even their laptops.
 In some cases, neuroimaging laboratories have acquired an on-premises computing and storage cluster with about 50TB of storage and 30 computing cores.
 In rare circumstances do laboratories take advantage of shared computing resources provided by the host institute (e.g. university) for its entire scientific community.

-## Incentives for moving to the cloud
+Moving to the cloud may have several benefits and satisify several needs:

 ### Performance and Storage space